-INTRODUCTION.
+INTRODUCTORY.

-But what are the songs which the saints ought to use?
+But what are the Songs which the Saints ought to use?
 It is very obvious that God is not praised in the use of every song.
-There is a perverted use of the musical, as of all other powers of man, by which God is dishonored, not praised-by which he is offended, not pleased.
-If we ascribe to God in our song, that which he does not claim for himself, if we exhibit a false view of the perfections of his character, of the doctrines of his word, or of the duty of man, instead of giving glory to God and being exercised according to Godliness, we are bestowing honor upon the creature of our own imagination, and ministering to the interests of error and corruption.
-The spirit and the language of the song must harmonize with the object which is contemplated in singing it, otherwise the object is forfeited in that degree, to which the poet has deviated from the proposed design, if not entirely.
-If these remarks be admitted, (and I am not aware of any exception to which they lie open,) it follows that we can duly praise an infinitely perfect God, only in the use of Songs which are infallibly correct, and if infallibly correct, such alone as have been given by the Spirit of the Highest.
+There is a perverted use of the musical, as of all the other powers of man, by which God is dishonoured, not praised,-by which he is offended, not pleased.
+If we ascribe to God in our Song, that which he does not claim for himself, if we exhibit a false view of the perfections of his character, of the doctrines of his word, or of the duty of man, instead of giving glory to God and being exercised according to Godliness, we are bestowing honour upon the creature of our own imagination, and ministering to the interests of error and corruption.
+The spirit and the language of the Song must harmonize with the object which is contemplated in singing it, otherwise the object is forfeited, if not entirely, at least in that degree, to which the poet has deviated from the proposed design.
+If these remarks be admitted (and I am not aware of any exception to which they lie open), it follows that we can duly praise an infinitely perfect God, only in the use of Songs which are infallibly correct, and if infallibly correct, such alone as have been given by the Spirit of the Highest.
 And when there are not songs supplied by the Holy Spirit, we must either be silent, or expose ourselves to the probable displeasure of the Lord, while we offer perhaps the blind or the lame in sacrifice.